Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Related Work

-It is the norm in NLP to consider annotator disagreement as noise and the majority vote is used to suppress it.
+\paragraph{Annotation Disagreement in NLP} It is the norm in NLP to consider annotator disagreement as noise and the majority vote is used to suppress it.
 However, recent work challenges this view. \citet{basile2021toward} and \citet{uma2021learning} argue for treating annotator variation as informative signal rather than noise. \citet{kim2025learning} distinguish ``consensual'' from ``non-consensual'' instances, showing that annotator agreement is predictive of model behavior.
 Our work provides a legal-domain example of this insight.
 While cases need to be decided upon, which justifies the use of a gold label, we have quantified the concentration of errors on disputed cases and demonstrated that this pattern is consistent across architectures.
 The boundary between fact and law has long been recognized as difficult to draw. \citet{savelka2018segmenting} find low agreement on distinguishing factual from legal sentences in U.S.\ court opinions. \citet{hart1961concept}'s concept of legal ``open texture'' may provide a theoretical framework for understanding why such disagreement might arise: legal concepts have a core of settled meaning but a penumbra of uncertainty.